 There are two possible answers.
 The first answer recognizes that the history of the world is divided into two parts.
 The first part was the Old Covenant before Christ established the kingdom of God with His death, resurrection, and ascension.
 The second part is the New Covenant after the kingdom of God has been put into effect.
 We would then have the former days of the Old Covenant and the last or latter days of the New Covenant.

-While this could be the meaning of "the last days," it covers a period of almost 2,000 years.
+While this could be the meaning of "the last days," it covers a period of almost 2,000 years and growing.
 The very term "the last days" implies that something is going to end reasonably soon after the last days began.
 We know the latter days began in the time of the apostles.
 Was there something of supreme importance which also ended in their lifetime or close to it?

 The second possible answer is the Jewish nation.
 The apostles were living in the latter days of the Jewish nation and they knew it.
 They knew of the impending destruction of Jerusalem and they warned their followers about it.
 Even Jesus warned them in Luke 19:43-44 and other places.

 Why was this important?
 Since the time of Moses, Israel had been a nation.
 They had been called and blessed by God.
 For thousands of years they were God's people on earth.
-The only way for outsiders to enter God's covenant blessings was to join the Israelites, as some of them did.
+The main way for outsiders to enter God's covenant blessings was to join the Israelites, as some of them did.

 But Israel was more than just God's representative on earth.
 They had a mission, a very special mission.
 Through one of them the Messiah would be born.
 If for some reason the Messiah was not born then nothing else would matter.
 The whole world would be condemned to hell.

 It was a vital mission of universal importance, and yet they forgot what their mission was.
-Unfortunately many became proud, thinking God had chosen them because they were better than everyone else.
+Unfortunately many became proud, thinking God had chosen them, because they were better than everyone else.
 They forgot their mission and when Jesus came anyway, they rejected Him, nailing Him to the cross.

 For that, God judged them and allowed the Romans to destroy their nation.
 We fail to understand the importance of that event.
 For thousands of years every Jew was ingrained with the idea that they were the only people of God.
 They had forgotten what God had told Abraham, "...and in you all the families of the earth will be blessed" [Gen. 12:3 NKJV].